strvcom/rxscriptablevariables-unity/README.md

 # Scriptable Object Variables with UniRx
-This is my implementation of variables in Unity using scriptable objects as explained in [this](https://www.youtube.com/watch?v=raQ3iHhE_Kk&t=3289s) talk.
-I'm using it with [UniRx](https://github.com/neuecc/UniRx) but I have also implemented version that is without UniRx and is using C# Actions instead.
+This is an implementation of variables in Unity using scriptable objects as explained in [this](https://www.youtube.com/watch?v=raQ3iHhE_Kk&t=3289s) talk.
+We have integration with [UniRx](https://github.com/neuecc/UniRx) but there is an option to use this library without UniRx and use C# Actions instead.
 By default you will get version without UniRx integration.
 See Integrations section for a guide how to enable UniRx integration.

 # Usage
 ## Creating Variable